Mastering Different Styles of Presentations: Tips & Tricks for Developing a Winning Style

 Think About Your Eye Contact And Body Language

-This point is crucial if you are delivering a presentation that is either data-heavy with a lot of graphs and charts or if you are providing a coaching or leadership presentation that needs to connect emotionally
+This point is crucial if you are delivering a presentation that is either data-heavy with many graphs and charts or providing a coaching or leadership presentation that needs to connect emotionally

-You may think that when you are giving a presentation, most of the attention will be focused on the slides, video, or other media you have brought.
+You may think that when giving a presentation, most of the attention will be focused on the slides, video, or other media you have brought.

 But you are the medium through which that information is communicated to the audience.
 So you can’t just stand there reading what is already on the screen.